Migushthe2nd/R610-Fan-Control/readme.md

 # INFO

-This is a fork from spacelama's fan control script for the IPMI controller for the Dell PowerEdge R610.
+This is a fork from spacelama's fan control script that was improved for the IPMI controller in the the Dell PowerEdge R610.
 Feel free to modify and improve.

 Current changes: